 - Isolate new shipments of geraniums from the rest of your crops.

-- Keep batches from different propagators separate.
+- Keep batches from different propagators separate from each other.

-- Keep cultivars separate.
+- Keep cultivars separate from each other.

 - Do not grow ivy baskets over seed or zonal geraniums.